qcodespp/qcodespp.github.io/_sources/parameters.rst.txt

                     start=X,stop=Y,num=101,delay=0.1,
                     name='example')

-In the case that each parameter is sweeping different values, the resulting data.multi array will contain values from 0 to num-1, not the specified setpoints!!
+In the case that each ``Parameter`` is sweeping different values, the resulting data.multi array will contain values from 0 to num-1, not the specified setpoints!!
 However, the parameters declared in MultiParameterWrapper will automatically be measured, meaning you will always know what the parameters were really doing, and can of course plot them.

 One can also move the parameters